Conservation benefit: Support of a 60,958-acre rainforest reserve for 20 years

 Ensem Village, in the Talaud archipelago of eastern Indonesia, has been settled since the early days of the spice trade nearly 600 years ago.
 The livelihood of the 609 residents of the village revolves around the centuries-old tradition of harvesting nutmeg and cloves as well as coconuts and other cash crops.
 The village borders the northern section of a 60,958-acre rainforest reserve on the island of Karakelang.
 Due to the exceptional biological significance of this rainforest reserve, Birdlife Indonesia has been working with Ensem Village since 2003 to create a village initiative to preserve this forest.

-Seacology is funding the construction of a badly needed medical clinic, in support of Ensem’s commitment to preserve its rainforest for a minimum of 20 years.Full or partial funding for this project provided by
+Seacology is funding the construction of a badly needed medical clinic.
+In return, Ensem’s has committed to preserve its rainforest for at least 20 years.Full or partial funding for this project provided by

 - January 2009